 Carolyn: That makes sense.
 In one of your webinars you talk about putting your business to one side in 2008 for health reasons.
 I was wondering if it was hard to pick it up again, after that, and how you re-built your customer base?

 Tim: It turned out to be both the worst and the best thing that happened to me, all rolled into one.
 I basically had to put my company on hold during that time.
 I was very sick, and wasn’t sure if I’d even make it to Christmas that year.
 This is also when I listened to the audio version of the GTD book, and I actually applied that as part of my healing process.
 Fortunately, the story had a very happy ending.
-I had a clear bill of health by the end of the year.
+I had a clean bill of health by the end of the year.
 I had the choice of continuing my business the way I’d been running it, or to just start something new.
 I really had a blank canvas to draw on.

 I decided to go with the latter.
 I reinvented the company.
 I was really inspired by what I’d read in GTD, and wanted to go down that route, and just took some time to explore that, and to see where it took me.
 If I had it to do over again, I think I would have made exactly the same decision.